 - · Configuring the bus rate

-- · Changing modes of operation (Configuration and Normal)
+- Changing modes of operation (Configuration and Normal)

-- · Configuring a Transmit register (the register number is predefined)
+- Configuring a transmit register (the register number is predefined)

 - Transmitting messages

 - Resetting Node0

-Other functions of the Basic template are receiving messages, saving transmitted messages, starting timed transmissions and observing the bus loading.
+Other functions of the basic template are receiving messages, saving transmitted messages, starting timed transmissions and observing the bus loading.
 Details of these functions can be found later in this section under the details of the individual windows.

-This template would typically be used as a simple bus monitor that could be used to evaluate the PIC18FXX8X on a CAN bus, or assist in development by monitoring how Node1 is operating.
+This template would typically be used as a simple bus monitor that could be used to evaluate the PIC18F6X8X/8X8X on a CAN bus.
+It could also assist in network development by monitoring how Node1 is operating.